alex-richard-alisha/sdc-questions-and-answers/README.md

 After the image is built, then run `docker compose run postgres`.

 If a rebuild is required, one must first stop any containers associated with the image in question.
 Then, those containers must be removed (`docker container rm <container_name>`), and then the image can be removed (`docker image rm <image_name>`).
-Before a build can be reattempted, the cache should first be cleared (`docker builder prune`)
+Before a build can be reattempted, the cache should first be cleared (`docker builder prune`).

+After an image is built for both node and postgres (using the approach listed above), run `docker compose up`.
+This will mount both of the

 ### Technologies